rishal-hurbans/The-REST-Architectural-Style/README.md

 A logical resource is any concept that can be addressed and referenced using a global identifier, for example a car, dog, etc. URIs are used as the global identifier when implementing REST over HTTP.

 #### Server
-A logicial server where resources are located, together with any corresponding data storage features.
+A logical server where resources are located, together with any corresponding data storage features.

 #### Client
 Logical clients make requests to logical servers to perform operations on their resources.

 #### Request & Response
-The client sends a request consisting of headers and optionally a represenation.
+The client sends a request consisting of headers and optionally a representation.
 The server responds with a status code, headers and optionally a representation.

 #### Representation
 The representation contains some or all information about a resources and allows modification of the resource on the server by modifying the representation and sending it back to the server.